Get a driver license

 - if you are under age 18 and have a Class DJ, MJ or DJMJ driver license, you must obey the restrictions for junior drivers - for more information, see Graduated Driver License (GDL) Law and the restrictions on drivers under age 18

-- allow two weeks to receive your photo driver license in the mail
+- allow 2 weeks to receive your photo driver license in the mail

 What is the probationary period for new drivers?